Brookhaven

 Injured on a Brookhaven Construction Site?

-Brookhaven's construction workers build across Long Island's largest town—from advanced research facilities at Brookhaven National Laboratory to Stony Brook University's expanding campus to coastal communities rebuilding after storms.
+Brookhaven's construction workers build across Long Island's largest town—from cutting-edge research facilities at Brookhaven National Laboratory to Stony Brook University's expanding campus to coastal communities rebuilding after storms.
 If you've been injured on a construction site anywhere in Brookhaven, whether on a federal research project, state university campus, or private development, you deserve experienced legal representation that understands the complexities of construction accident law.
 Contact us for a free consultation.

 This website is operated by NY Construction Advocate, a licensed New York attorney.
-If you contact us, your case will be reviewed by Haddock Law.
+If you contact us, your case will be reviewed by our attorneys.
 If co-counsel is brought in, any fee arrangement will be disclosed in writing.
 This is attorney advertising.